CASE STUDY: New data centre deep in Swiss mountains in an ex-military bunker

 With data now one of the planet's most precious materials, security is of the utmost importance.

-Deep in the Swiss mountains in a former military bunker, the data centre company is providing modular and scalable data centre services from pure housing through to full-managed services, all with an extraordinary level of security.
+Deep in the Swiss mountains in a former military bunker, the data center company is providing modular and scalable data center services from pure housing through to full-managed services, all with an extraordinary level of security.

-‘Data resilience’ is an often coined term in the data centre industry and the premises certainly embodies ‘resilience’ with a physical perimeter that is literally hewn out of rock.
+‘Data resilience' is an often coined term in the data center industry and the premises certainly embodies ‘resilience' with a physical perimeter that is literally hewn out of rock.

 DELTALIS asserts in addition to physical security, this location frees the facility from the risks associated with an urban environment such as vibrations, overloaded energy networks, civil works and construction.